ml-struct-bio/cryodrgn/README.md

 For models with higher dimensional latent variables (zD>2), a shell script is provided which samples 20 structures from the latent space, runs UMAP dimensionality reduction, and creates a template jupyter-notebook in the working directory, which may be used for interactive visualization of the results:

     $ $CDRGN_SRC/utils/analysis/analyze.sh [WORKDIR] [EPOCH] # Use 0-based index for the epoch number

+The principle components of the learned heteorgeneity can be visualized with the `get_z_pcs.py` script to get the z-values along the PCS, followed by the `eval_decoder.py` script to generate the volumes.

+    $ python $CDRGN_SRC/utils/analysis/get_z_pcs.py -h

 ## Fully unsupervised reconstruction